briankimstudio/ML_Tutorial/Supervised.md

 AUC score : 0.997245179063361
 Accuracy  : 0.9333333333333333
 Precision : [1.
 1. 0.84615385]
 Recall    : [1.
 0.81818182 1.        ]
 ```

-Let's modify the `k` to other value and check the results again to find out the impact of the k in the performance of the model.
+Let's modify the `k` to other value and check the results again to find out the impact of the `k` in the performance of the model.
 In the case of `k = 10`, the number of correct prediction is increased to 29 and wrong prediction is decreased to 1.
 Acccordingly, other performance indicators are improved as well.

+__k = 10__

 ```
 correct    29